 If you have a large credit card bill, making double payments each month can be a great way to efficiently knock down that balance and save money on interest rates along the way.
 But double payments are also another way borrowers can end up with a negative credit balance.

-Autopay is a great way to stay on top of your bills, but if you don’t keep track of them, you may also end up with a negative balance on your credit card.
-Automatic payments, also referred to as autopay, gives your lender access to your bank account so they can automatically withdraw your payment on its due date.
-If an automatic and a manual credit card payment go through at the same time, you may accidentally end up overpaying your account!
+Autopay is a great way to stay on top of your bills, especially with debt such as bad credit loans, personal loans, cash advance loans, credit cards, and more.
+But, if you don’t keep track of them, you may also end up with a negative balance on your card.
+Automatic payments, also referred to as autopay, give your lender access to your bank account so they can automatically withdraw your payment on its due date.
+If an automatic and a manual payment go through at the same time, you may accidentally end up overpaying your account!

-What To Do if You Overpay Your Credit Card
+What To Do if You Overpay Your Card

 If you have a negative balance, there are several options that can help rectify the situation.

-If you are able to get by without the funding that went towards your credit card, you can simply do nothing and consider the overpayment as a cash advance.
-The amount you overpaid this month can simply be less money you have to put toward your credit card bill next month.
+If you are able to get by without the funding that went towards your card, you can simply do nothing and consider the overpayment as a cash advance.
+The amount you overpaid this month can simply be less money you have to put toward your bill next month.

 However, traditional banking regulations require that credit card companies attempt to issue a refund to customers who overpay if the customer does not spend the surplus in approximately six months or less.

 If you realize your overpayment error quickly enough, you may be able to cancel the payment.
-The fastest way to cancel a credit card payment is to contact the issuer directly.
-Try to speak with an agent who can correct your account in real-time.
+The fastest way to cancel a payment is to contact the issuer directly.
+Try to speak with an agent who can correct your account in real time.

-Can a Negative Credit Balance Hurt My Credit Score?
+Can a Negative Balance Hurt My Credit Score?

 Generally, having a negative card balance shouldn’t negatively impact credit scores.
 But, having a negative balance may affect your credit card utilization.
 Credit utilization refers to how much credit you have available compared to how much you are currently using.
 For example, if you had a card with a credit limit of $1,000 and a balance of $500, your credit utilization would be 50%.